rizkjackson/CBC-website/content/sequencing/index.md

  - Copy number arrays

 If you need help analyzing these or other types of data, don't hesitate to [contact] us.
-We are here to help you.
+We are here to support you And your research.

 We also have long-term experience in methods and pipeline development, which sometimes is needed, particularly in novel research projects.